-The Internal Revenue Service ("IRS") determined and informed the Company by letter dated October 16, 2017, that the Plan and related trust, including amendments made through January 2017, were designed and operated in compliance with the applicable regulations of the IRC.
-The Puerto Rico Hacienda determined and informed the Company by letter dated July 3, 2015 that the Plan and related trust were designed in accordance with applicable regulations of the Puerto Rico Revenue Code.
-Although the Plan has been amended since receiving the determination letters, the Plan administrator and the Plan's tax counsel believe that the Plan is designed, and is currently being operated, in compliance with the applicable requirements of the IRC and Puerto Rico Revenue Code and, therefore, believe that the Plan is qualified, and the related trust is tax-exempt.
+The Internal Revenue Service ("IRS") determined and informed the Company by letter dated October 16, 2017, that the Plan and related trust, including amendments made through January 2017, were designed in compliance with the IRC.
+The Puerto Rico Hacienda determined and informed the Company by letter dated July 3, 2015 that the Plan and related trust were designed in accordance the Puerto Rico Internal Revenue Code.
+Although the Plan has been amended since receiving the determination letters, the Plan administrator believes that the Plan is designed, and is currently being operated, in compliance with the applicable requirements of the IRC and Puerto Rico Internal Revenue Code and, therefore, believe that the Plan is qualified, and the related trust is tax-exempt.
 As such, no provision for income taxes has been included in the Plan's financial statements.

 GAAP requires plan management to evaluate uncertain tax positions taken by the Plan.
 The financial statement effects of a tax position are recognized when the position is more likely than not, based on the technical merits, to be sustained upon examination by the IRS.
-The Plan administrator has analyzed the tax positions taken by the Plan and concluded that as of December 31, 2018, there are no uncertain positions taken or expected to be taken.
+The Plan administrator has analyzed the tax positions taken by the Plan and concluded that as of December 31, 2021, there are no uncertain positions taken or expected to be taken.
 The Plan has recognized no interest or penalties related to uncertain tax positions.
 The Plan is subject to routine audits by taxing jurisdictions; however, there are currently no audits for any tax periods in progress.
-The Plan administrator believes it is no longer subject to income tax examinations for years prior to 2015.
+The Plan administrator believes it is no longer subject to income tax examinations for years prior to 2018.